The best NFL stadium food on offer to its ffans, from Brat-in-a-Blanket at Lambeau Field to the Gridiron Burger Challenge in Arizona.

 If you get a late start on your way to a New York Jets game, fear not.
 You can still enjoy breakfast once you arrive in a big way.

 Meet the Jumbo Jet Breakfast Sandwich.
-It’s ten inches in diameter and features four eggs plus 2.5 lbs. of meat – a half-pound of Taylor ham (or pork roll to the locals), a 1 lb. chorizo patty and an extra-large breakfast sausage.
+It’s ten inches in diameter and features four eggs as well as 2.5 lbs. of meat – a half-pound of Taylor ham (or pork roll to the locals), a 1 lb. chorizo patty and an extra-large breakfast sausage.
 With potato hash and spicy chimichurri sauce to top it off.

-And in true New York fashion, it’s yours for just $50!
+Also, in true New York fashion, it’s yours for just $50!
+It fits the list for NFL Stadiums with the Best Food.

 Philadelphia Eagles Stadium Food: Slim Chicken